muazom/File-Organizer/README.md

-# File-Organizer
+# Auto-Organizer
-This is a File Organizer it automatically organizes files in a folder based on their type.
-Perfect for keeping your Downloads folder or any directory neat and tidy.
+Automatically organizes files in a folder by type.

+## How to use
+1. Update the folder path in the script.
+2. Run `python file_organizer.py`.